muhammad-ali-khalid/employee-management-system/README.md

-# employee-management-system
+# Employee Management System
-EMS is designed to streamline HR operations within large organizations.
+EMS(Employee Management System) is designed to improve different HR operations within large organizations.
+It is very stable and efficient application.
 It is developed in C++ using QT and SQLite Database.